Excavations took place at the Mantle Walls site from the 16th to the 27th of September.

 We would like to thank all of our volunteers and hope to see you all again at our future projects.
 If you have any feedback regarding your experience, please find out contact details here.

 We were delighted with the turnout for our Interim Results Talk on the 27th of September.
-Following the analysis and collation of finds, project manager Jessica Lowther will return to the Village Hall in Ancrum in the coming weeks to present AOC's conclusions and recommendations for further research.
+Following the completion of the initial data report, project manager Jessica Lowther will return to the Village Hall in Ancrum on Monday the 4th of November to present a further talk on the excavation results.

 Throughout the Mantle Walls project AOC offered workshops aimed at giving individuals training in three further aspects of archaeology - conservation, post excavation and archival research.
 These were: